1. Global e-waste initiatives

 12. Mechanical methods of recycling plastics from WEEE

-13. Pyrolysis of WEEE plastics and Chemical or feedstock recycling of WEE products
+13. Pyrolysis of WEEE plastics and Chemical or feedstock recycling of WEEE products

 14. Recycling printed circuit boards

 15. Recycling liquid crystal displays

 19. More effective recuperation of precious metals from e-waste